 It seems that in the majority of chase scenes on foot, our runners eventually head down a dead-end alley.
 There's usually a chain-link fence at the end.
 The chase almost always ends here, with the chasee either surrendering or confronting the pursuers.
 Other times, one or both parties will just climb over it, either struggling or bounding up it with acrobatic Parkour.
 Since climbing is hard to do with this kind of fence, this is a good opportunity to end the sequence with the pursued trying to do so and the pursuer arriving to pull them down.

-- Spoofed in one of the Police Academy movies when Lt.
-Harris and his minion climbs a chain-link fence only to have a caretaker come along and unlock the gate while they're climbing over it.
+- Spoofed in the fourth movie when Lt.
+Harris Proctor climb a chain-link fence only to have a caretaker come along and unlock the gate while they're climbing over it.
 Hilarity Ensues.

 - Law & Order: SVU uses this multiple times, usually ending with Elliot pulling down the perp from the fence.